 Stress tests analysing the European banking sector have been, and the Issuer anticipates that they will continue to be, published by national and supranational regulatory authorities.
 Further, as part of new ESM Programme, the SSM conducted the AQR and stress testing of the Greek systemic banks, the results of which were announced on 31 October 2015.
-In aggregate, the capital shortfall under the baseline scenario for all four systemic banks was determined at $\epsilon$ 4.4 billion and at $\epsilon$ 14.4 billion under the adverse scenario.
+In aggregate, the capital shortfall under the baseline scenario for all four systemic banks was determined at $\notin 4.4$ billion and at $\notin 14.4$ billion under the adverse scenario.

-In this context, the Issuer's capital shortfall as determined under the AQR was zero and under the stress testing at €2.743 million, this shortfall was successfully addressed by a series of capital generation measures, including a share capital increase of €2.55 billion, which was completed late in November 2015, and was subscribed by private sector investors in cash and by the capitalisation of monetary claims of notes and other securities issued by the Group, which were offered by their holders in the context of voluntary exchange offers announced by the Issuer on 28 October 2015 (Exchange Offers).
+In this context, the Issuer's capital shortfall as determined under the AQR was zero and under the stress testing at $\notin 2.743$ million, this shortfall was successfully addressed by a series of capital generation measures, including a share capital increase of $\notin 2.55$ billion, which was completed late in November 2015, and was subscribed by private sector investors in cash and by the capitalisation of monetary claims of notes and other securities issued by the Group, which were offered by their holders in the context of voluntary exchange offers announced by the Issuer on 28 October 2015 (Exchange Offers).
+The European Banking Authority has announced that its next EU-wide stress tests on all systemic banks shall commence in the beginning of 2018 and the results should be expected to be published by mid-2018.